This class is a family class. Click on the "Family Class" tab above to learn more.

 Not only that, all instructor feedback is posted to the classroom for all students to read.
 That means your kids get the benefit of instructor comments on many papers, not just their own.
 We've noted that this style of instruction is especially effective and hope you'll agree!

 That said, your kids are free to convey their thoughts and reactions to the instructor, too.
-She will want to get to know them!
+They will want to get to know your students!
 The structure of this class is that the parent is the enrolled student, and the kids are the active participants.
-Our hope is that both you and your children will discover the joy of writing poetry by the end of the five weeks together!
+Our hope is that both you and your children will discover the joy of writing poetry by the end of the four weeks together!